IndigoHive/horizontes-hub-worker/README.md

-# POC HORIZONTES HUB SITEMAP HANDLE
+# HORIZONTES HUB SITEMAP WORKER

 ## About
 When user creates new page in Framer application, this page have to be inside Cogfy to provide Hori RAG context.